A Conversation with Macdonald Realty’s President

-Arthritis Research Canada is honoured to have the support of Macdonald Realty as the 2019 ARThritis Soirée Presenting Sponsor.
+Arthritis Research Canada is honoured to have Macdonald Realty’s continued support as the 2020 ARThritis Soirée Presenting Sponsor.

 To find out more about the company and its support of arthritis research, we sat down with Macdonald Realty President, Dan Scarrow.